 1 st - 7 th anniversary - 3 weeks

-8 th 15 th anniversary - 4 weeks
+8^{th} - 15 th anniversary - 4 weeks

-$16^{\text{th}}$ - 22 nd anniversary - 5 weeks
+16 th - 22 nd anniversary - 5 weeks

 23 rd and later anniversary - 6 weeks

-\ An employee shall not take a vacation in his first anniversary year until he has completed six (6) months' continuous service.
+^{}An employee shall not take a vacation in his first anniversary year until he has completed his probationary period.

-Employees will be entitled to one (1) additional day of vacation for each year of service commencing in the calendar year in which the twenty-fifth anniversary occurs, until a total of thirty-five (35) vacation days has been reached.
+Employees will be entitled to one (1) additional day of vacation for each year of service commencing in the twenty-fifth calendar year of service, until a total of thirty-five (35) vacation days has been reached.

-13.04 PAYMENT OF VACATIONS
+13.04 Payment of Vacations